-As of April 2010 the 12 month rolling ppm stands at 0.1ppm.
+As of April 2010 the total lifetime ppm of this family stands at 0.3ppm, the 12 month rolling ppm stands at 0.1ppm.

 Freescale[TM] and the Freescale logo are trademarks of Freescale Semiconductor, Inc. All other product or service names are the property of their respective owners. © Freescale Semiconductor, Inc. 2006